xmersad/BusyPy/README.md

 ## Usage

-- Copy or write files in destition path
+- Copy or write files in destination path
 - Compile Python3 for your architecture ([How Cross-Compiling Python](#))
 - Create link to your Python3-Binary in /usr/bin
 - Compile C Library for your architecture ([How Cross-Compiling C Library](#))